2025 Thailand motorcycle Grand Prix

 The 2025 Thailand motorcycle Grand Prix (officially known as the PT Grand Prix of Thailand) was the first round of the 2025 Grand Prix motorcycle racing season.
 All races were held at the Chang International Circuit in Buriram on 2 March 2025.

 Background

-Reigning World Champion and factory Aprilia rider Jorge Martín will miss this round due to a wrist injury, and will be replaced by Aprilia test rider Lorenzo Savadori.
+Reigning World Champion and factory Aprilia rider Jorge Martín missed this round due to a wrist injury, and was replaced by Aprilia test rider Lorenzo Savadori.